joelimome/runfunc/README.md

 ==========

-The basic outline for using `runfunc` is to create a subclass of `runfunc.Help` and use provide this class when running the function.
+The basic outline for using `runfunc` is to create a subclass of `runfunc.Help` and provide this class when running the function.
 This subclass is responsible for specifying all of the possible arguments to be passed to the function.
 It can contain extra arguments that are ignored so that the same subclass can be reused for multiple command line scripts.

     class Help(rf.Help):
         """\